CGFM actual exam questions by Killexams.com - reditustax

 E. The uses of performance measurement and reporting to demonstrate public accountability and transparency.

-F. The uses of performance measurement and reporting to Boost allocation of resources and oversight of performance.
+F. The uses of performance measurement and reporting to Strengthen allocation of resources and oversight of performance.

-G. The uses of performance measurement and reporting to Boost effectiveness and efficiency.
+G. The uses of performance measurement and reporting to Strengthen effectiveness and efficiency.

 H. The types of performance measures: inputs, outputs, outcomes and efficiency measures.